Grounding Changemakers and Heart-Centered Leaders in Self, Soul, and Collective Care

 Headshot of Dr. Brenda Sendejo

-Brenda Sendejo is an author, coach, and speaker who empowers change-makers to integrate self- and soul-care into their community care.
+Brenda Sendejo is an author, speaker, coach & guide who empowers changemakers and heart-centered leaders to integrate self- and soul-care into their community care.

 A former tenured faculty in the Liberal Arts context and leader in a national organization in my field, I experienced burnout.
 I learned the hard way that prioritizing students, institutions, community, and caregiving over my own well-being was not sustainable.
 I learned that I had to take my well-being into my own hands.
 No one else would do it for me.
 It wasn’t until I left academia that I was able to understand the fracturing of the mind, body, and spirit I experienced.
-Today, my purpose is to support change-makers, especially those from historically marginalized groups, to integrate connecting to their truth as an essential part of community care, caregiving, and social change work.
+Today, my purpose is to support changemakers and heart-centered leaders, especially those from historically marginalized groups, in integrating connection to their truth as an essential part of community care, caregiving, and social change work.

 As I discuss in my forthcoming book on Chicana spiritual activism, learning the stories of women in the Chicana movement in Texas and the histories they uncovered transformed me.
 They led me to earn a PhD in cultural anthropology and to my work as a storyteller, facilitator, and coach today.
 These encuentros/ encounters with the women led me to a new way of seeing the world and coming home to myself, stages of transformation that inform my Conocimiento Coaching Framework, inspired by the work of Gloria Anzaldúa.